 Having bikes means you end up accumulating a lot of spare parts and miscellaneous items, whether that’s old cassettes, spare bolts and spacers, or random parts that you’re not even sure what they are for!
 Keep them all tidy with a few storage boxes, using a different box for a different purpose – i.e., bolts, spacers, components etc.

-Our new wall hanger is a great option here – with fully-adjustable arms to enable you to hold any size and shape bike, and rubber arm cradles to protect your frame, it ticks all the boxes.
+If you only have one bike, our Wall Hanger is a great option – with fully-adjustable arms to enable you to hold any size and shape bike, and rubber arm cradles to protect your frame, it ticks all the boxes.

 Obviously, it’s not a bike workshop without tools!
 Check out our guide to understanding what tools you need, and how to select them.